 10. Is there anything I should or shouldn’t do before lip fillers?

-About a week before having lip filler injections, avoid taking aspirin (of course, speak to your GP or practitioner if you are taking any medication that contains aspirin), ibuprofen, vitamin E and fish oil supplements, as these are natural blood thinners, which might cause you to bruise more.
+To prepare for your lip filler appointment, about a week before, avoid taking aspirin (of course, speak to your GP or practitioner if you are taking any medication that contains aspirin), ibuprofen, vitamin E and fish oil supplements, as these are natural blood thinners, which might cause you to bruise more.
 You can still take paracetamol in this time though.
 Alcohol is another no-no too.
 Don’t be tempted to have a tipple the night before as this can lead to bleeding and extra bruising.

 Bonus tip: what can/can’t you do after lip fillers?